Who We Are

 The Episcopal Church in Minnesota is one faith community in 104 places, bound together by our commitment to follow the Way of Jesus, joining God in God’s project to heal the whole world with love.

 Our congregations are rural and urban, young and old, large and small.
 We speak Ojibwe, English, Dakota, Spanish, Karen, and Hmong.
-We worship and work together on the traditional and contemporary lands of the Anishinaabe and Dakota peoples.
+We worship and work together on the ancestral and contemporary lands of the Anishinaabe and Dakota peoples.
 You can learn more here about our history and the role Indigenous people have played in ECMN since its founding.

 At ECMN convention in September of 2020, Bishop Loya introduced four priorities that will shape our life together.